retowyss/pc-benchmarking-r-griddb/pc-benchmarking-r-griddb.md

 We create three tables (Info, Capture, and Sensor) in our [GridDB](docs.griddb.net ) and the we build an insert function to populate the tables with a json file.
-In the Process we also need add ids to properly reference our relational data points.
+In the Process we also need to add ids to properly reference our relational data points.